 [H1] Adjustment for Revision 10

 To date, the MM index has been evaluated using diagnoses coded with ICD-9.
 In the ICD-10, a sixth digit was added to further clarify the disease categories.
 The procedures described in this paper and the computer code provided in appendix A can be used to estimate the prognosis of each code in ICD-10.
 Because ICD-10 has ten times more codes than ICD-9, reliable estimates for this version cannot be made until data sets ten times are available.
-Even when the data are available, many disease codes in ICD-10 are unlikely to occur with frequency sufficient for the prognosis for these codes to be estimated reliably.
+Even when the data are available, many disease codes in ICD-10 are unlikely to occur with a frequency sufficient for the prognosis for these codes to be estimated reliably.
 When ICD-10 codes cannot be estimated reliably, investigators should combine data and rely on higher order codes in ICD-9, using the procedures explained earlier for estimating rare diseases.
 If ICD-10 codes can be estimated reliably, then these codes should be used instead of ICD-9.
 By using this method, the best description of the patient should be used.
 When the estimate is not available, a less precise description should be used.

 [H1] Sample Size Needed to Construct the MM Index

 To derive the MM index, it is important to recognize that a large number of parameters are estimated.
-There are in excess of 14,000 ICD codes, and in most populations 3,000–5,000 unique diagnoses occur.
+There are more than 14,000 ICD codes, and in most populations 3,000–5,000 unique diagnoses occur.
 This means that approximately 3,000–5,000 parameters must be estimated.
 There are a number of ways to estimate the sample size that would be needed for such a large number of determinations.
-Some investigators have suggested that the power of the investigation depends on the ratio of the number of subjects to the number of variables, using heuristics such as 10 times (Garson 2008; Hutcheson and Sofroniou 1999; MacCallum 1999) or 20 times (Hogarty 2005) the number of subjects compared to the number of variables in the model (e.g., to estimate 5,000 parameters, 100,000 subjects would be needed).
+Some investigators have suggested that the power of the investigation depends on the ratio of the number of subjects to the number of variables, using heuristics such as 10 times (Garson 2008; Hutcheson and Sofroniou 1999; MacCallum et al. 1999) or 20 times (Hogarty et al. 2005) the number of subjects compared to the number of variables in the model (e.g., to estimate 5,000 parameters, 100,000 subjects would be needed).
 In large data sets and in most of the analyses reported here, the total sample size exceeds 30 times the number of diagnoses, suggesting the estimated model has sufficient power to detect the needed parameters.
-Other statisticians suggest alternative ways of determining the minimum sample size for estimating likelihood ratios (Hsieh et al. 2003; Hsieh, Bloch, and Larsen 1998; McDonald and Krane 1979; McDonald and Krane 1977).
+Other statisticians suggest alternative ways of determining the minimum sample size for estimating likelihood ratios (Hsieh et al. 2003; Hsieh, Bloch, and Larsen 1998; McDonald and Krane 1979).

 [H1] Cross-Validation

 The likelihood ratios are estimated from the training set; the predictions are made in a different data set.
 Statisticians randomly set aside data for the purpose of checking the validity of the model.
 This process is called cross-validation.
-Typically, fivefold cross-validation is done—the analysis is done five times, each time randomly setting side one-fifth of the data for validation.
+Typically, fivefold cross-validation is done—the analysis is done five times, each time randomly setting aside one-fifth of the data for validation.
 The reported accuracy is the average across these five sets.
 Cross-validation protects against modeling random noise in the training set as if it is real change in the data.
 As the number of predictors increases, the chance of modeling noise in the training set increases.
 Because we have thousands of predictors, the chance of modeling noise is large; it is important to cross validate the predictions.